Jamie is the State Member for Balmain. He lives in Rozelle with his partner, daughter and their rabbit, Buns.

 Jamie has a long track record as a powerful advocate for the local community, having served 12 years on Leichhardt council including two terms as Mayor.

 In 2011, he made history becoming the first Greens MP elected to the NSW Legislative Assembly.
-Jamie was re-elected in 2015 with an increased margin.
+Jamie was re-elected in 2015 and again in 2019 with consecutively increasing margins.

 Got a question?
 Contact Jamie here.